mhisoft/wallet/README.md

 * Support multiple eVault data files.
 * Backup .
 * Import and merge in changes from another data file.
+* Export an entry so you can transfer it to someone else.
 * Auto close the vault if idling for too long.
-* Support adding images and attachment docs (PDF, DOC..etc) to the vault items.
+* Support adding images and attachment docs (PDF, DOC..etc).
+You can view or download them from the vault.

 ![Screenshot](dist/evault-screenshot-passwordform.png "screenshot")